Asia Cup 2022: Pakistan beat India by 5 wickets

-Pakistan beat India by 5 wickets in the Asia Cup match being held in Dubai.
-Pakistan were chasing a target of 182.
+Pakistan beat India by five wickets in their Super 4 game of the Asia Cup here on Sunday.

+Chasing 182 for a win, Pakistan overhauled the target with one ball to spare.

+Mohammad Rizwan top-scored with 71 off 51 balls while Mohammad Nawaz chipped in with 42 as Pakistan reached 182 for 5 in 19.5 overs.

 Check out DH's latest videos